Three-dimensional AdS black holes in massive-power-Maxwell theor: Thermodynamics

 where

-It is notable that the obtained temperature (\ref{TotalTT}) and the heat capacity (\ref{CQMax}) consist three terms: cosmological constant, electric charge and massive terms.
+Notably, the obtained temperature (\ref{TotalTT}) and the heat capacity (\ref {CQMax}) include three terms: cosmological constant, electric charge, and massive terms.

-According to the obtained heat capacity for cases $s=1$ and $s=\frac{3}{4}$, we are in a position to find exact bound and phase transition points of AdS black holes.
-Solving numerator and denominator of the heat capacity with respect to horizon radius leads to following solutions for bound points ($ r_{b}$) and phase transition points ($r_{p}$), respectively,
+According to the obtained heat capacity for cases $s=1$ and $s=\frac{3}{4}$, we are in a position to find the exact bound and phase transition points of AdS black holes.
+Solving the numerator and denominator of the heat capacity concerning the horizon's radius leads to the following solutions for bound points ($r_{b}$) and phase transition points ($r_{p}$), respectively,

 where $\Psi _{4}=\left( -3^{3}2^{3/4}q\Lambda ^{2}+m_{g}^{6}c^{3}\varepsilon ^{3}+3^{3/2}\Lambda \sqrt{2^{3/4}q\left[ 3^{3}2^{3/4}q\Lambda ^{2}-2m_{g}^{6}c^{3}\varepsilon ^{3}\right] }\right) ^{1/3}$.
-Interestingly, phase transition cannot exist for AdS black holes and also it is independent of massive term.
+Interestingly, phase transition cannot exist for AdS black holes, and it is independent of the massive term (Eq. (\ref{rp})).
 Another interesting result is related to the effects of massive term and the electric charge on the bound points of AdS black holes for cases $s=1$ and $s=\frac{3}{4}$.
-Considering Eq. (\ref{rb}), it is clear that the bound points increase (decrease) by increasing the charge electric (massive term).
-Indeed, the physical area decreases for higher charged AdS black holes.
-It is notable that there is the same behavior for other values of $s$ (see the middle and right panels in Fig. \ref{Fig3}).
-In addition the physical area increases by increasing the value of $s$ (see the left panel in Fig. \ref{Fig3}).
+Considering Eq. (\ref {rb}), it is clear that the bound points shift to the larger (smaller) horizon radius by increasing the electric charge (massive term).
+Indeed, the physical area decreases for higher charged AdS black holes (see the middle and right panels in Fig. \ref{Fig3}).
+For different values of $s$, the physical area increases by increasing $s$ (see the left panel in Fig. \ref {Fig3}).